More set-up tips

 Marine options

 With my first plan, obviously you can modify things to just get two or three extra Marines if you prefer, or no extra Marines at all (you'd park the Banshee at the door below the bridge and go up in the lift to trigger enemies).
-With PAL Xbox it's also possible to get the seven extras without the four Pelican Marines becoming invisible to the enemy (not that the invisibility tends to notice much in the heat of battle), by doing things fast with the basic version of the seven extras trick.
+With PAL Xbox it's also possible to get the seven extras without the four Pelican Marines becoming invisible to the enemy (not that the invisibility tends to notice much in the heat of battle), by completing the trick sufficiently fast.
 But in all these cases you should also make sure to trigger the bridge checkpoint in the cavern later (as detailed in my second plan), so you won't get it in the megabattle.

 With both of my plans you can of course eliminate any Marines you don't want, though you'll need to wait for forgiveness if declared a traitor.
 In particular, maybe you'd like to eliminate the sniper so he won't be stealing your kills and shooting allies in the back, or so the battle will be harder.
 Or maybe eliminate all Marines to concentrate on solo battling (but you could always do that after creating a save featuring Marines).